4 Sources

 3

-.Leading teams are adapting by creating a defined signal for AI traffic using Google Tag Manager to capture visits from known AI sources.
-They consolidate that data into a dedicated "AI Search" channel inside Google Analytics 4, pulling AI traffic out of misclassified buckets.
+.Leading teams are adapting by creating defined signals for AI-driven traffic using Google Tag Manager to capture visits from known AI sources, consolidating that data into a dedicated "AI Search" channel inside Google Analytics 4, and integrating AI performance into reporting through tools like Looker Studio.
 Once properly tracked, AI traffic quickly becomes one of the top-performing sources—not because of scale, but because of intent.
-Users arriving from AI platforms have typically completed several evaluation stages before they click, often showing lower bounce rates and higher engagement than site averages
+Users arriving from AI platforms have typically completed several evaluation stages before clicking, resulting in competitive conversion rates with lower bounce rates and higher engagement than site averages

 3